katakamX/GLM/README.md

 # GLM-4-Voice

-GLM-4-Voice is an end-to-end voice model launched by Zhipu AI.
-GLM-4-Voice can directly understand and generate Chinese and English speech, engage in real-time voice conversations, and change attributes such as emotion, intonation, speech rate, and dialect based on user instructions.
+GLM-4-Voice is an end-to-end voice.
+GLM-4-Voice can directly understand and generate English speech, engage in real-time voice conversations, and change attributes such as emotion, intonation, speech rate, and dialect based on user instructions.

 ## Model Architecture